AMWA-TV/bcp-003/best-practice-authorisation.md

 ```

 In addition individual AMWA specifications MAY also specify additional entries in the object.
-For example, IS­04 could define an entry "node­read", which may be either `true` or `false`.
+For example, IS-04 could define an entry "node-read", which may be either `true` or `false`.
-An example of the resulting `x­nmos­api` claim  is shown below.
+An example of the resulting `x-nmos-api` claim  is shown below.

 ```json
 "x-nmos-api": {